harborhq/r-token/README.md

 ## Administrative Roles / Contract Ownership

-Administration privileges for the R-token smart contracts are divided into two roles: `Owner` and `Admin`.
+Administrative privileges on R-token smart contracts are divided into two roles: `Owner` and `Admin`.
 We will continue to decentralize administration in future versions.

 The privileges for each role are defined below:

 |            | RegulatedToken  | ServiceRegistry                  | RegulatorService                                                  |
 |:-----------|:--------------- |:-------------------------------- |:----------------------------------------------------------------- |